StergiosF/Mapty/README.md

 ## Getting Started

-To get started with project just simply fork this repo or download locally on your System.
+To get started with the project simply fork this repo or download it locally on your System.

 To get a local copy up and running follow these simple example steps.